-There are many tools available on the market but Talking you your people, understanding them, the challenges they face and their cultural environment is a vital in getting it right.
-Not only does it help you pitch what you are doing to them in the right way and garner adoption, it will help you identify the right kit to do the job.
-SoftChoice2 surveyed 250 IT manages and 750 business end users to find the impact of collaboration roll outs within organisations and found;
+There are many tools available on the market but Talking you your people, understanding them, the challenges they face and their cultural environment is vital in getting it right.
+Not only does it help you pitch what you are doing to them in the right way and garner adoption, but it will also help you identify the right kit to do the job.
+SoftChoice surveyed 250 IT manages and 750 business end-users to find the impact of collaboration rollouts within organisations and found;

 Over and above feeling like they weren’t consulted, employees often feel that they haven’t been given the correct tools.
 The main reasons why employees say they will use a tool are (SoftChoice)2;